Benjamin Butler: Early years

-Benjamin Franklin Butler was born in Deerfield, New Hampshire, the sixth and youngest child of John Butler and Charlotte Ellison Butler.
-His father served under General Andrew Jackson at the Battle of New Orleans during the War of 1812 and later became a privateer, dying of yellow fever in the West Indies not long after Benjamin was born.
-He was named after Founding Father Benjamin Franklin.
-His elder brother, Andrew Jackson Butler (1815–1864), served as a colonel in the Union Army during the Civil War and joined him in New Orleans.
+Benjamin Franklin Butler was born on November 5, 1818, in Deerfield, New Hampshire, the sixth and youngest child of John Butler and Charlotte Ellison Butler.
+His father had served under Andrew Jackson at the Battle of New Orleans and later became a privateer, dying of yellow fever in the West Indies not long after Benjamin was born.
+He was named after Benjamin Franklin.
+His elder brother, Andrew Jackson Butler (1815–64), later served as a colonel in the Union Army during the Civil War and joined him in New Orleans.
 Butler's mother was a devout Baptist who encouraged him to read the Bible and prepare for the ministry.
 In 1827, at the age of nine, Butler was awarded a scholarship to Phillips Exeter Academy, where he spent one term.
 He was described by a schoolmate as "a reckless, impetuous, headstrong boy", and regularly got into fights.

-Butler's mother moved the family in 1828 to Lowell, Massachusetts, where she operated a boarding house for workers at the textile mills.
-He attended the public schools there, from which he was almost expelled for fighting, the principal describing him as a boy who "might be led, but could not be driven."
-He attended Waterville (now Colby) College in pursuit of his mother's wish that he prepare for the ministry, but eventually rebelled against the idea.
+In 1828, Butler's mother moved the family to Lowell, Massachusetts, where she operated a boarding house for textile mill workers.
+He attended public schools, from which he was almost expelled for fighting, the principal describing him as a boy who "might be led, but could not be driven."
+He attended Waterville College in Maine to prepare for the ministry but eventually rebelled against the idea.
 In 1836, Butler sought permission to go instead to West Point for a military education, but he did not receive one of the few places available.
 He continued his studies at Waterville, where he sharpened his rhetorical skills in theological discussions and began to adopt Democratic Party political views.
 He graduated in August 1838.
 Butler returned to Lowell, where he clerked and read law as an apprentice with a local lawyer.
 He was admitted to the Massachusetts bar in 1840 and opened a practice in Lowell.

 After an extended courtship, Butler married Sarah Hildreth, a stage actress and daughter of Dr. Israel Hildreth of Lowell, on May 16, 1844.
 They had four children: Paul (1845–1850), Blanche (1847–1939), Paul (1852–1918) and Ben-Israel (1855–1881).
 Butler's business partners included Sarah's brother Fisher and her brother-in-law, W. P. Webster.

 In 1844, Butler was elected a member of the American Philosophical Society.